"You have to know the past to understand the present."

 to be directly represented in the parliamentary proceedings in London.

-An American Declaration of Independence was made in 1776, thousands of French soldiers were subsequently shipped to North America and served alongside American patriots in
+An American Declaration of Independence was made in 1776, thousands of French soldiers were subsequently shipped to North America and served alongside American Patriot forces in

 a conflict which resulted in a British recognition of American Independence in 1783.